Painting contractors in

 Licensing Requirements

 Delaware requires Home Improvement Contractor license for projects over $1,500.
-Must pass business law exam, provide $20,000 surety bond, maintain liability insurance.
+Must pass written exam, provide financial statement, and maintain $20,000 surety bond.
 License renewal every 2 years with continuing education requirements.
-Lead-safe work practices certification required for pre-1978 homes.
+For commercial work over $30,000, requires General Contractor license with additional bonding.

 Permit Requirements